kazuar/boston_python_meetup_082019/README.md

-# boston_python_meetup_082019
+# Boston Python Meetup Aug 2019 - Special Topics In Web Scraping With Python

-Presentation and code for Boston Python Meetup
+Presentation and code for Boston Python Meetup Aug 2019